 Istanbul is busy but there is such beautiful buildings with such meticulous architecture to admire.
 Istanbul has the 'Asian' side which is much more colourful and contains bars and nightlight.
 The 'European' side is where most of the mosques are located.

 Turkey currently has tourist warnings to be cautious and to avoid the Syrian border.
 If you are traveling around Istanbul and other cities within the South-West then it is doubtful you will have any issues.
 Travel with caution, be street smart and act respectable and you should not have any issues.

 1. Drink Turkish Coffee or Tea

-Turkish tea is impossible to miss when travelling through Turkey.
+Turkish tea on the other hand is impossible to miss when traveling through Turkey.
 People will be offering Turkish tea at restaurants, on boats and you will see locals sipping it on their front steps, street curbs and at cafes.
 Enjoy a local Turkish tea, which is again typically served in a small glass with no milk and can be sweetened to your taste with little cubes of sugar.

 2. Wandering the Grand Bizarre

 Istanbul's Grand Bizarre is located on the Europe side of the city.
 One of the largest and oldest bizarre's in the world, it comprises of around 4,000 shops to explore and haggle your way through.

 It's vibrant colours and ability to shop for anything from rugs, towels, jewelry, clothes, food and household items makes it a fun place to explore and a must see on your places to visit.